codykingham/Mahir/README.md

 	* "type" is "load," for .json files already config'ed by Mahir, or "new," for a directory containing a set of .tsv files with term and tab-seprated definitions.
 	* "set" is either a directory location or the .json file already formatted by Mahir.
 	* "delimiter" can be set to something other than "\t" if you want to load a directory csv files or other. *Note that in the beta version, the program only loads files with .tsv extensions*
+        * "tf_location" is a string giving the location of data for Text-Fabric (such as a bhsa directory)
+        * "tf_module" tells Mahir which TF module to load (i.e. "c", "2017", etc., depending on which version of lexemes are stored in the vocabulary set.

 For a new set, first run the scoring program by selecting "score" after start-up.
 Mark terms 0-3 based on familiarity (0 being unlearned and 3 being very familiar).
 Mahir will use your scores later for the study program to determine which and how many terms to populate a study session with.
 Those calculations are figured over a given study "cycle."
 A cycle is a user-selected number of sessions, over which period every term is seen at least once.
 Score 3 terms are seen once per cycle.
 Score 2 are seen every 4 review sessions.
 Score 1 terms are seen every other review session.
 And score 0 terms are seen each session until you mark them otherwise.